What Makes the Federal Employees Retirement System So Good?

 For starters, not everybody can sign up for the Federal Employees Retirement System.
 It – as the name implies – is for federal employees.
 More specifically, it’s for civil servants.
 They are the non-military civilian workforce that forms government departments and agencies.

 There are millions of such workers across the country.
 They system includes Federal Reserve employees and covers the congressional pension program.
-Those working for the National Security Agency, staff members of the White House, CIA agents and nearly 500,000 postal service workers qualify for the Federal Employees Retirement System.
+Those working for the National Security Agency, staff members of the White House, CIA agents and roughly 500,000 postal service workers qualify for the Federal Employees Retirement System.

 The other thing that makes this a unique retirement plan is how it’s set up.
 It operates as a sort of hybrid of different retirement plans.
 Once upon a time, defined benefit plans like pensions were the retirement plan of choice.
 But those have largely given way to defined contribution plans like the ubiquitous 401(k).